mhorga/mhorga.github.io/_posts/2016-04-05-ray-tracing-in-a-swift-playground-part-3.markdown

 }
 {% endhighlight %}

-Now that we have the `material` blueprint, we can render our diffuse (`Lambertian`) spheres by a new class that conforms to the `material` protocol.
+Now that we have the `material` blueprint, we can render our diffuse (`Lambertian`) spheres by using a new class that conforms to the `material` protocol.
 We give it an attenuation factor, an initializer and implement the `scatter` function from the protocol, of course:

 {% highlight swift %}
 class lambertian: material {